From my seat, there are three things that make DIDD the best place to work in the State of Tennessee.

 The second is our culture.
 Commissioner Turner has sent a clear and consistent message: we are here to serve.
-If you are selfish and lazy, then this is not the place for you.
 Each day our team of direct-care workers, doctors, nurses, investigators, business administrators, lawyers, and case managers come to serve and make a positive difference in the lives of others.

 The third is our commitment.
 DIDD is committed to the people we serve, but we are also committed to our employees.
 We are committed to maintaining a respectful workplace, to ensuring we do our part to see that employees are equipped with management and leadership skills necessary to put them in a position to win, and to making the decision to leave DIDD the most difficult work-related decision our employees will ever have to make.
 DIDD offers valuable jobs that have a meaningful purpose which can lead to long-term and compelling careers.

 Below is information on how you can learn more about joining a team that makes a positive impact every day.

 - Bruce Wilson, M.Div., J.D., Assistant Commissioner of Human Resources and Organizational Development

 - Registered Nurse 2- East Region (Greene County)

 - Registered Nurse 2 - West TN Region (Shelby County)

 - Licensed Practical Nurse 2 - East Region (Greene County)

 - Licensed Practical Nurse 3 - Middle Region (Davidson County)

 - Licensed Practical Nurse 2 - West Region (Shelby County)